bitscooplabs/ngrok-demo/tutorial/0002-models-for-parsing-data.md

 In this step of the tutorial we're going to be applying some simple data transformations to what the data provider returns.

-In order to parse information Provider Maps rely on configuring a "model" on a particular endpoint.
+Provider Maps rely on configuring a "model" on a particular endpoint in order to parse information.
 Models allow you to describe how you'd like your data to be returned.
 While we're not going to cover everything you're able to do with models here, we will give you a few basic ideas.